Best Wedding Checklist (2018) with a Free PDF

 Step Eight: Bring Her Home!

-- Make sure that your gorgeous new dress is ready to come home about a week before the wedding.
+- Make sure that your gorgeous new dress is ready to come home for about a week before the wedding.
 Store your dress in a breathable opaque garment bag and, of course, keep it somewhere dry, cool, and safe!

 Step Nine: Create an Emergency Kit